 Minimizing profit from Schedule F and Schedule C businesses

 Because these schedules flow back to the 1040, business owners may find it advantageous to limit business profit during the year they receive a large bonus payment.
 Farmers can prepay expenses for feed, seed, fertilizer, and chemicals.
-While not related to oil and gas production, these prepaid expenses can still reduce the landowner's overall tax burden.
+While not related to oil and gas production, these prepaid expenses can still reduce the landowner's overall tax.
 It's important to follow specific rules for these expenses as there are defined limits.

 Operating expenses for oil and gas